1. Introduction to Tajima 15-Needle Embroidery Systems

 8.1 Q: Why does my Tajima 15-needle machine experience frequent thread breaks?

-A: Frequent thread breaks are often linked to incorrect thread tension, using old or low-quality thread, or improperly inserted needles.
-To resolve this, check and adjust the upper thread tension, use high-quality embroidery thread, replace and correctly insert the needle, and clean the thread path to remove any lint or debris.
-Regular maintenance is key to minimizing these interruptions.
+A: Check and adjust upper thread tension, use quality embroidery thread, replace and properly insert the needle, and clean the thread path to remove lint or debris.
+Regular maintenance reduces interruptions.

 8.2 Q: What should I do if I have bobbin thread issues?

-A: Bobbin thread problems can cause poor stitch quality or additional thread breaks.
-Make sure your bobbin is wound evenly and inserted correctly, adjust the bobbin tension as needed, and clean the bobbin case regularly to remove dirt and lint.
-These steps help maintain consistent stitch quality.
+A: Ensure the bobbin is wound evenly and inserted correctly, adjust bobbin tension as needed, and clean the bobbin case regularly for consistent stitch quality.

 8.3 Q: How do I prevent skipped stitches on my Tajima machine?